 Step Two: Fill each can with rice and water to the top.
 Freeze completely.
 This will provide a stable can for punching, preventing the can from denting or collapsing.

-Step Three: Tape a printed template onto the can by wrapping the can with duct tape.
-The tape will not stick to a frozen can, but the tape will stick to the paper—hence the wrapping of the can.
 Use a punch tool or nail to hammer nail-sized holes along the border of the template.
 Make sure the holes are at least the diameter of a standard nail, or the light will not properly show through the finished candle holders.

 After punching the rice and ice filled cans, defrost them in a container of warm water before proceeding to the next step.
 You don’t have to completely defrost— just a few minutes in the warm water will allow you to dump out the rice ice cubes.